dcyoung/dcyoung/README.md

 With a focus on Deep Learning, I have identified and defined problems fit for ML, translated state-of-the-art research to production systems, and deployed scalable closed loop ML solutions to solve complex real-world challenges.

-I bring a wealth of hands-on experience applying deep learning to robotics, computer vision, image processing, NLP and document understanding.
+I bring a wealth of experience in robotics, computer vision, NLP and document understanding.
 I have also presented on vision, R&D, technology and roadmaps to diverse audiences.

 For comprehensive work experience, checkout my [Resume](https://dcyoung.github.io/resume/)